DataGoblin/builder-examples/smart-storage-unit/readme.md

 You can change values in the .env file for Nova and Nebula, though they are optional for local testing.

-For Nova and Nebula, Get your recovery phrase from the game wallet, import into EVE Wallet and then grab the private key from there.
+Get your recovery phrase from the game wallet, import into EVE Wallet and then grab the private key from there.

 ```bash
 PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
 ```

 For Nova and Nebula, get the world address from the configs.
-You can deploy your own ERC20 token or use the EVE Token address in the config

 ![alt text](../readme-imgs/world-address.png)